Conscious Consumption with Oxfam, The Better Brand Consultant and Offset Warehouse

 - The role of the consumer vs the brand in making fashion more sustainable

 - How the fabrics we choose day-to-day can enact positive change

 Login to view this lesson.
 Not a Professional Member of The Sustainable Fashion Collective?

 The Second-Hand Clothing Market and How to Incorporate Upcycled Textiles Into Your Business, with Oxfamwith Elen Newcombe-Ling

 Have you ever wondered how you can begin to incorporate second-hand textiles into your business?
 Or wondered where all the clothes that get donated to charity shops actually go?

 In this video, we chat to Elen Newcombe-Ling, Private Sector Partnerships Manager at Oxfam GB, about the second-hand clothing industry.
-We discover how Oxfam processes all their textile donations, the positive social and environmental impacts of the second-hand market, and how you can start to incorporate second-hand textiles into your design businesses.
+We discover how Oxfam processes all their textile donations, the positive social and environmental impacts of the second-hand market, and how to start to incorporate second-hand textiles into your design business.